EPM-RD-NETLAB/.NET-Framework-modules/M14. XML Technologies/README.md

    - select a node in all files based on a specified XPath  expression;
    - calculate number of occurrences of each different value of this node.

-The required number of concurrent threads and xpath expression folder recommended to be configured (file app.config by default).
+The required number of concurrent threads, xpath expression and xml files folder recommended to be configured (file app.config by default).

 Consider following situations:
  - When the number of files and the size of a file is very huge (i.e  1GB) - XML parser still needs to work stable.